joshbg2k/ReactNativeIssueViewerApp/README.md

 Thanks for taking the time to reivew this project!

 You will not be able to run this project without supplying a GitHub auth token.
-To make this easy, I created a file called [`env`](https://github.com/joshbg2k/ReactNativeIssueViewerApp/blob/main/env) at the root level of this project:
+To make this easy, I created a file called [`env`](https://github.com/joshbg2k/ReactNativeIssueViewerApp/blob/main/env) at the root level of this project.
+Take these steps to set up your token:

-1. You will see the contents `GITHUB_TOKEN=your-github-token`
+1. Open the file and see the contents `GITHUB_TOKEN=your-github-token`
-2. Replace `your-github-token` with the GitHubtoken value
+2. Replace `your-github-token` with the GitHu btoken value
-3. Save and rename the file to .env (Git will ignore it)
+3. Save and rename the file to .env (Git will then ignore it)

-Here are some notes:
+##Addtional notes:

 - I built and tested using iOS only, not Android
 - I created decent test coverage, but it is incomplete.